d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   term subsumes.
 It highlights all matching terms in the buffer and moves the cursor to the beginning of the next match after point.
 For example, to find if-then-else constructs in the current buffer do `C-c C-s _ -> _ ; _ RET'.

+  While prompting for a search term in the minibuffer, this command populates the “future history” with the Prolog terms at point, with the most nested term at point on top.
+Typing `M-n' once in the minibuffer fills it the innermost term at point, typing `M-n' again cycles up the syntax tree at point filling the minibuffer with larger terms, up until the top-term at point.
+For more information about minibuffer history commands, see [Minibuffer History] in the Emacs manual.

-You can further refine the search with an arbitrary Prolog goal that variables in the search term should satisfy by invoking `sweeprolog-term-search' with a prefix argument (i.e. typing `C-u C-c C-c').
+  If you invoke `sweeprolog-term-search' with a prefix argument, e.g. by typing `C-u C-c C-c', you can further refine the search with an arbitrary Prolog goal for filtering out search results that fail it.
+  The given goal runs for each matching term, it may use variables from the search term to refer to subterms of the matching term.

   Typing `C-s' immediately after a successful search invokes the command `sweeprolog-term-search-repeat-forward' which moves forward to the next match.
 Likewise, typing `C-r' after a successful term search invokes the command `sweeprolog-term-search-repeat-backward' which moves backward to the previous match.

+[Minibuffer History] <info:emacs#Minibuffer History>

 Prolog Help